-- United Technologies/Hamilton Sundstrand $16 billion acquisition of Goodrich Aerospace.
+- United Technologies' $16 billion acquisition of Goodrich Aerospace, and sale of its Rocketdyne division to Gencorp.

-- DuPont $5.8 billion acquisition of Danisco and $4.9 billion sale of its automotive and industrial coatings business.
+- DuPont's $5.8 billion acquisition of Danisco and $4.9 billion sale of its automotive and industrial coatings business.

-- AT&T acquisition of Centennial Wireless and proposed acquisition of T-Mobile USA.
+- AT&T's acquisition of Centennial Wireless and proposed acquisition of T-Mobile USA.

-- Rio Tinto sale of Wyoming mining operation to Arch Minerals.
+- Rio Tinto's sale of Wyoming mining operation to Arch Minerals.

-- Third party representations in DOJ investigation of biotech transaction and FTC investigation of on-line advertising transaction.
+- Third party representations in FTC investigation of vertical issues in aerospace transaction, DOJ investigation of biotech transaction and FTC investigation of on-line advertising transaction.

-- FTC investigations of tying, exclusive licensing, "patent ambush" and competitor collaboration issues.
+- FTC investigations of tying, exclusive dealing, "patent ambush" and competitor collaboration issues.

 - DOJ investigations of teaming agreement and Clayton 8 issues.